-Dirk Häcker is Head of Development at BMW M GmbH and is therefore in charge of electrification as well as the development of the new BMW M prototype for innovative drive and chassis control systems.
-The test vehicle features an all-new four-wheel drive system and integrated driving dynamics control, which together provide an unprecedented level of performance and experience.
-In this interview, the development engineer discusses the topic of electric mobility at BMW M, explains all the details of the new high-performance concept and tells us what to expect from the world's most powerful letter in the coming years.
+Dirk Häcker is Head of Development at BMW M GmbH and is therefore in charge of electrification as well as the development of the new BMW M prototypes for innovative drive and chassis control systems.
+The test vehicles features an all-new four-wheel drive system and integrated driving dynamics control, which together provide an unprecedented level of performance and experience.

 BMW M Magazine: Mr. Häcker when will BMW M go electric?

 Dirk Häcker: BMW M is already electric!
 We launched both the BMW i4 M50 and the BMW iX M60 in the brand's anniversary year.
-They are both true, all-electric performance cars from BMW M. They are followed by the BMW i7 M70 xDrive and the BMW i5 M60 xDrive, which usher in a new level of electrification for performance models.
+They are both true, all-electric performance cars from BMW M. They were followed by the BMW i7 M70 xDrive and the BMW i5 M60 xDrive, which ushered in a new level of electrification of performance models.

 When will you start electrifying the high-performance models?

 Again, it's the case that we're not just starting with electrification, but we are already in the process of implementing it.
-We are talking here about mild and plug-in hybrid systems that are currently being developed for high-performance models and these will be successively brought to market over the next few years.
-All of this, of course, with a view to also offering a fully electric vehicle in this category at a later date.
+We are talking here about mild and plug-in hybrid systems that are already being used in current high-performance models such as the BMW M5 and the BMW XM.
+All of this, of course, with a view to also offering a fully electric high-performance vehicle at a later date.

 What philosophy is guiding BMW M while ushering in the age of high-performance electromobility?